From the publisher:

 THE WORST BEST MAN by Mia Sosa.
 Avon (February 4, 2020).
 ISBN 978-0062909879.
 368p.

 This entry was posted on Friday, February 14th, 2020 at 8:00 AM and is filed under Book Reviews, Fiction, Romance.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.